usnistgov/FIPS201/_FIPS201/frontend.md

     strongly encouraged to ensure such alterations do not compromise card body durability requirements and characteristics;
     invalidate card manufacturer warranties or other product claims;
-    alter or interfere with printed information, including the photo; or damage or interfere with machine-readable technology, such as the embedded antenna.
+    alter or interfere with printed information, including the photograph; or damage or interfere with machine-readable technology, such as the embedded antenna.

 - The card material SHALL withstand the effects of temperatures required by the application of a polyester